ancod3r/TodoList/README.md

-# To-do List Web Application
+# To-Do List Web Application

 To-do list Web Application.
 Project made using NodeJS, Express, GraphQL, Apollo-Client, React, Sequelize ORM and MySQL, Here you can  Add todos, Update, Delete and Strikethrough todos,  All the data are stored in MySQL Database for Persistence.